Note: It is recommened to use the new linking system for site-to-site links view this tutorial

 This tutorial will describe creating a site-to-site link with two Pritunl servers.
 The diagram below shows the network topology for this tutorial.

 Both Pritunl servers will need to be able to access the same database server.
 This is used for inter-server communication.
+The Pritunl servers do not need direct access to other Pritunl servers.
 Services such as Compose can be used to deploy a secure high availability MongoDB cluster for Pritunl.
 Refer to Securing MongoDB for more information on connecting to a Compose cluster with SSL.
 Self hosted MongoDB clusters should not be used unless they are deployed by someone with MongoDB experience.
 An improperly configured MongoDB cluster can easily be accessed by attackers.
 When configuring a self hosted MongoDB cluster the instructions in Securing MongoDB should be followed to enable authentication and SSL on the MongoDB cluster.

 After a MongoDB cluster has been deployed all the Pritunl servers must be configured to connect to the same MongoDB cluster.
 If a Pritunl server has already configured the MongoDB uri it can be reconfigured by running the command